Konstantin8105/Matrix-Multiply-Part1/README.md

 We used the 2d slises for matrix, but it is "math" way, but not "programmer" way.
 We will use 1d slise for matrix and look at the benchmarks.
+Also, we can create the pointer for matrix [B].

 Let's look on code: